-Uncertain Tax Positions
+Uncertain Tax Position

-The Company recognizes interest related to unrecognized tax benefits in other interest, including affiliate interest and related penalties, if applicable, in other income, net, in the accompanying statements of operations.
-As of March 31, 2025 and 2024, the Company has accrued for interest related to unrecognized tax benefits of \$0.3 million and \$0.1 million, respectively.
-During the years ended March 31, 2025, 2024, and 2023, the Company recorded interest expense of \$0.2 million, interest income of \$0.1 million, and interest expense of \$0.1 million, respectively.
+The Company recognizes interest related to unrecognized tax benefits in other interest, including affiliate interest and related penalties, if applicable, in other income, net, in the accompanying statement of operations.
+As of March 31, 2025 and 2024, the Company has accrued for interest related to unrecognized tax benefits of \$20 thousand and \$5 thousand, respectively.
+During the years ended March 31, 2025 and 2024, the Company recorded interest expense of \$14.9 thousand and \$0.2 thousand, respectively.
 No tax penalties were recognized during the years ended March 31, 2025 and 2024.